Swakopmund Travel Guide

 Dating back to 1905, this stately building was erected as offices and living quarters for the Damara and Namaqua Trading Company.
 Later renamed Woermann, Brock & Co, this retail company still trades in Swakopmund and other towns in Namibia.

-On the southern side of town, you'll find the Hansa Brewery,established by the German settlers' and still contributing to the daily diet of the local folk.
+On the southern side of town, you'll find the Hansa Brewery, established by the German settlers and still contributing to the daily diet of local folk.

 Welwitschia Desert Trip

-This odd looking shrub grows in the Namib Desert.
+This odd-looking shrub grows in the Namib Desert.
 It's said to have only two leaves which curl and twist.
-These prehistoric plants receive water from the sea mists from the icy Atlantic and live for over 1,000 years.
+These prehistoric plants receive water from the sea mists that drift off the icy Atlantic and they live for over 1 000 years.

-Situated next to the lighthouse, this museum is a treasure-trove of all thing botanical, with displays depicting the enormous variety of Namibian/desert vegetation as well as the wealth of wildlife that make this area their home.
+Situated next to the lighthouse, this museum is a treasure trove of all things botanical, with displays depicting the enormous variety of Namibian/desert vegetation as well as a wealth of wildlife that have made this area their home.

 This town landmark was built by the Germans in 1903.

-By road: It's about a 4 hour drive from Windhoek.
+By road: It's about a four-hour drive from Windhoek.
 Regular buses service this route and road transfers are available.